For schools & districts

 What if we already run a STEM program?

 VIBE complements existing programs.
-It adds mentor exposure and AI fluency to whatever you are already doing.
+It adds real-world AI fluency and professional exposure to whatever you are already doing.
 Many schools run VIBE alongside robotics, coding clubs, or maker spaces.

 What to have on file before launch.